-Following major precipitation events, subsurface water on the plateau moved rapidly into the fen, with little water storage above the frozen layer on plateaus and slopes and within < 1 hour following precipitation events (Fig. 2).
-Thawed active layers were much shollower on the peat plateaus and slopes (depths up to ~ 30 cm) compared to the fens (>1m).

-Soils in peat plateaus and slopes were dominated by organic rich fibric and humic soils, whereas fens were mostly fibric soils composed of sphagnum (Fig. 5).

-Average soil depths for characterization: Plateaus $30.7 \pm$ 3.0 cm, Slopes $30.2 \pm 4.1 \text{ cm}$, Fens $27.6 \pm 8.3 \text{ cm}$.
+- Following major precipitation events, subsurface water on the plateau moved rapidly into the fen, with little water storage above the frozen layer on plateaus and slopes and within < 2 hours following precipitation events (Fig. 2). - Thawed active layers were much shallower on the peat plateaus and slopes (depths ~35-40 cm) compared to the fens (>1m). - Soils in peat plateaus and slopes were dominated by organic rich fibric and humic soils, whereas fens were mostly fibric soils composed of sphagnum (Fig. 5). - Average soil depths for characterization: Plateaus 30.7 ± 3.0 cm, Slopes 30.2 ± 4.1 cm, Fens 27.6 ± 8.3 cm.
 Only one sample available for burned Fen.
-(Fig. 3, 4, 5)

-Thaw soil carbon pools were higher on the plateaus and slopes compared to the fens.
-The higher soil carbon in the burned sites is due to combustion of the lower bulk density surface soils in the fire (Fig. 3, 4).

-Gravimetric Water Content was greater in fens than plateaus and slopes regardless of recent fire activity (Fig 6).
+(Fig. 3, 4, 5) - Thaw soil carbon pools were higher on the plateaus and slopes compared to the fens.
+The higher soil carbon in the burned sites is due to combustion of the lower bulk density surface soils in the fire (Fig. 3, 4). - Gravimetric Water Content was greater in fens than plateaus and slopes regardless of recent fire activity (Fig 6).